Ericau1996/Assignment1/README.md

 user.js(used for identify user): access through http://localhost:3000/api/users

-auth.js(used for check login message): access through http://localhost:3000/api/auth
+auth.js(used for check login message): access through http://localhost:3000/api/auth Requested variables: True,if user is exist; False, if username is not exist.

-register.js(used for create a new user): access through http://localhost:3000/api/reg
+register.js(used for create a new user): access through http://localhost:3000/api/reg Requested variables: True, if username is not exist; False, if username is exist.

 ### Chatroom(Group):
 chatroom.js(used for identify group): access through http://localhost:3000/api/rooms

-addroom.js(used for add a new chat room): access through http://localhost:3000/api/addroom
+addroom.js(used for add a new chat room): access through http://localhost:3000/api/addroom Requested variables: True, if chatroom is not exist; False, if chatroom is exist.

-deleteroom.js(used for delete chat room): access through http://localhost:3000/api/deleteroom
+deleteroom.js(used for delete chat room): access through http://localhost:3000/api/deleteroom Requested variables: True, if chatroom is exist; False, if chatroom is not exist.

-addusertogroup.js(used for add user to group): access through http://localhost:3000/api/addusertogroup
+addusertogroup.js(used for add user to group): access through http://localhost:3000/api/addusertogroup Requested variables: True, if user is not exist in group; False, if user is exist in group.

-deleteuserfromgroup.js(used for remove user from group): access through http://localhost:3000/api/deleteuserfromgroup
+deleteuserfromgroup.js(used for remove user from group): access through http://localhost:3000/api/deleteuserfromgroup Requested variables: True, ; False, .

 ### Channel:
 channels.js(used for identify channel in group): access through http://localhost:3000/api/channels

-addchannel.js(used for add a new channel): access through http://localhost:3000/api/addchannel
+addchannel.js(used for add a new channel): access through http://localhost:3000/api/addchannel Requested variables: True, if addchannel is not exist; False, if addchannel is exist.

-deletechannel.js(used for delete channel): access through http://localhost:3000/api/deletechannel
+deletechannel.js(used for delete channel): access through http://localhost:3000/api/deletechannel Requested variables: True, if addchannel is exist; False, if addchannel is not exist.

-addusertochannel.js(used for add user to channel): access through http://localhost:3000/api/addusertochannel
+addusertochannel.js(used for add user to channel): access through http://localhost:3000/api/addusertochannel Requested variables: True, if user is not exist in channel of group; False, if user is exist in channel of group.

-deleteuserfromchannel.js(used for remove user from channel): access through http://localhost:3000/api/deleteuserfromchannel
+deleteuserfromchannel.js(used for remove user from channel): access through http://localhost:3000/api/deleteuserfromchannel Requested variables: True, if user is exist in channel of group; False, if user is not exist in channel of group

 ## Angular Architecture
 Index: the frame of user interface.
 Every page can use the method if I stored JS and CSS method in this page.